 Planning and Allocations (P&A) Committee Tools

 The biggest challenge the Advisory Council faces is to meet community need in the face of funding shifts and declines.
-Six members are appointed by the Advisory Council chair to be the eyes and ears of the community and keep informed of relevant information that impacts older adults and individuals with disabilities.
-The P&A Committee participates in Area Plan development, reviews discretionary funding impact on service areas, and develops recommendations to the Sponsors.
+Members serve as the eyes and ears of the community and keep informed of relevant information that impacts older adults and individuals with disabilities.
+The P&A Committee participates in Area Plan development, reviews discretionary funding impact on service areas, and develops recommendations to ADS Partners.

 For a copy of the Area Plan budget, click here.
 Funding types include: